SimQN

 s.run()

-Error models in transmission
+Error models in transmission

-and other parameters as input.
-Those parameters shows the quantum channel’s attributions (such as the optical fiber’s decay), and they can be set using transfer_error_model_args
+Errors can be introduced during sending qubits.
+The error is handled in function transfer_error_model, which takes the channel length and other parameters as input.
+Those parameters shows the quantum channel’s attributions (such as the optical fiber’s decay), and they can be set using transfer_error_model_args.
+This parameter should be in the directory form.

 Here is an example: